'Summer Camps for Girls': Inside Epstein's 1,000+ DOJ Files Linked to Rothschild Bank CEO Ariane de Rothschild

 On May 21, 2016, Epstein sent Ariane de Rothschild a one-line email: 'lets talk summer camps for girls!'
 Two days later, on May 23, he followed up with a subject list: 'lux. rockefeller. cs. henri. ny trip. camp.'
 Rothschild replied from Luxembourg: 'Sorry, had my phone turned off the w-end.
 I'm in Luxembourg 2 days.
 Can we speak tonight?'
 [5]

-Item 1: 'lets get this closed' — referring to an ongoing deal or dispute.
-Item 2: 'have kathy meet with david and his people' — deploying Kathy Ruemmler to negotiate with someone named David, likely a reference to the Rothschild family's internal disputes.
+Item 1: 'lets get this closed' — the DOJ settlement was finalized on December 18, one week after this email.
+Item 2: 'have kathy meet with david and his people' — deploying Kathy Ruemmler to negotiate with David de Rothschild's branch of the family.
 Item 3: 'review rockefeller' — a review of Rockefeller-linked financial arrangements.
 Item 4: 'hire asset woman' — a personnel directive for the asset management division.
-Item 5: 'do we use doj and its harsh language to remove benjamin' — suggesting the use of Department of Justice regulatory pressure to remove an individual named Benjamin from a position.
+Item 5: 'do we use doj and its harsh language to remove benjamin' — suggesting the use of Department of Justice regulatory pressure to remove Benjamin de Rothschild, Ariane's husband, from a position.
 Item 6: 'begin family plan. susswein' — initiating succession or estate planning.
 Item 7: 'look for partners' — a strategic directive to seek external partnerships.

-Rothschild's response — '45 mio?' — suggests the discussion involved a transaction worth approximately 45 million euros or dollars.
+Rothschild's response — '45 mio?' — refers to the DOJ settlement amount.
+The bank paid exactly $45 million to the DOJ under the Swiss Bank Program one week later [17].
 She also wrote: 'Yes...
 And deep thks for your amazing help' [2].

 This is not advisory in the informal sense.
-This is a registered sex offender directing a bank CEO to deploy a former White House Counsel, leverage DOJ authority to remove a person from their position, and restructure deals worth tens of millions — and the CEO responding with gratitude [2].
+This is a registered sex offender who brokered the bank's $45 million DOJ settlement, directing the CEO to deploy a former White House Counsel, leverage regulatory pressure in an internal family dispute, and restructure leadership — while collecting a $25 million fee triggered by the settlement's closure [2][8][17].

 The Strategy Session: 'Girls' as a Line Item